johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 ;
 ```

--- Step 2.
-Create events layer with point objects
--- New table that turns events into spatial objects, points snapped to the line in this case
+**Step 2.
+Create events layer with point objects.** New table that turns events into spatial objects, points snapped to the line in this case

 ```sql